 If you are repotting the cactus it is worth looking at the roots to check whether they are healthy or rotting.

-- Cacti roots that are healthy should appear white (or light brown) with a firm texture, whereas roots that are rotting appear slimy and dark brown with unpleasant smell.
+- Cacti roots that are healthy should appear white (or light brown) with a firm texture, whereas roots that are rotting appear slimy and dark brown with an unpleasant smell.

 Snip back any roots that are rotting back the base of the cactus.
-Repot the cactus in succulent and cacti soil and discard the old soil as it can harbor the disease that caused the roots to rot.
+Repot the cactus in succulent and cacti soil and discard the old soil as it can harbor the disease that causes the roots to rot.

 Wipe the blades with a cloth soaked in alcohol disinfectant between each cut to prevent spreading the fungal pathogens from diseased roots to healthy sections of root.

 Clean the cacti’s pot with disinfectant and repot the cacti.

 Whether or not the cacti is going to recover, depends on how severe the root rot is, but the cacti is capable of growing new roots and surviving.